Refining search results

 Faceted search

 The facet pane is the left pane of the search page.
 It contains relevant criteria by which you can navigate and refine search results.
 These criteria are called facets, and the concept of using facets to refine search results is called faceted search.
-In introducing the concept of a faceted search, it may be helpful to draw the distinction between it and a more traditional filter-based search.
+In introducing the concept of a faceted search, it may be helpful to draw the distinction between itself and a more traditional filter-based search.

-Filter-based search
+Filter-based search Faceted search

 Filters work by analyzing the search results and excluding resources (for example, assets, users, and communities) that don't meet certain criteria.